nitraf/prom-rancher-sd/README.md

 Prometheus will scrape `/metrics` (default value) or the value specified by `com.prometheus.resourcepath` label via HTTP by connecting to the container's primary IP on the 8083 port (default) or on the port specified by the `com.prometheus.port` label.

-In this case, the prom-rancher-sd will put in the

 The [Let it Crash](http://c2.com/cgi/wiki?LetItCrash) design used implies that this software should be operated under a process supervisor.
 Docker and Rancher's automatic container restart facilities are believed adequate.

 ## License